 The purpose of this policy is to (i) define work hours (schedules) for University Staff, (ii) describe the circumstances under which overtime is allowed for Hourly and Non-exempt employees, and (iii) specify the practice for lunch and other breaks.
 This policy helps William & Mary comply with the Fair Labor Standards Act and Virginia Code 2.2-2817.1 (requiring policies for alternative work schedules).

-Alternate Work Schedule: A work schedule that differs from the standard Work Schedule.
-Alternate Work Schedules may include, but are not limited to, four-10 hour days; rotational shifts; flexible hours; and job sharing.
+- An Alternate Work Schedule is a work schedule that differs from the standard Work Schedule.
+Alternate Work Schedules may include, but are not limited to, four 10-hour days; rotational shifts; flexible hours; and job sharing.

 - Exempt Employee: An employee paid on a salaried basis who is not subject to the minimum wage and overtime provisions of the Fair Labor Standards Act (“FLSA”).
 Exempt Employees are typically Professional employees.